TimMisiak/timmisiak.github.io/content/posts/useless-x86-trivia.md

 While segmented memory might make you think we are back in the days of 16-bit code, it turns out that segments are alive and well in 32-bit and 64-bit code, and they can have real effects.
 We tend not to think about them very much because for the most part every OS uses a mostly-flat memory model and all of the segments have a base address of 0.<sup>3</sup> The exception to this tends to be for thread local storage, where one of the "extra segment registers" is used, either ```FS``` or ```GS``` (or both).

-What can complicate things is the fact that usermode code doesn't have access to the CPU configuration that determines the base address of the FS or GS segments.
-So if you want to know what flat address corresponds to ```GS:0x12345678```, there's no way to determine that directly unless the OS has a way of querying this information.
+~~What can complicate things is the fact that usermode code doesn't have access to the CPU configuration that determines the base address of the FS or GS segments.
+So if you want to know what flat address corresponds to ```GS:0x12345678```, there's no way to determine that directly unless the OS has a way of querying this information.~~

+**CORRECTION**: [Sixtyvividtails points out](https://twitter.com/sixtyvividtails/status/1621532553873080322) that you can read the base of fs/gs segs using the rdfsbase/wrfsbase/rdgsbase/wrgsbase instructions, which are available in unprivileged code.
+These instructions are available starting on Ivy Bridge (from 2012).
+Thanks for the correction, sixtyvividtails!

 On Windows, these registers are used for referring to the TEB (Thread Execution Block), and these structures conveniently have a "self" pointer with a flat address to the start of the structure, which also happens to be the base of the segment.

 In 32-bit processes, the TEB is located using ```FS```.
 We can see how the OS does this by looking at the disassembly of the GetLastError function, which simply accesses a field out of the TEB.